Teenagers & Parents

 Parents may wonder what the best migraine treatment for their teenager is.
 While at-home remedies like breathing exercises, drinking plenty of water, engaging in mild exercise, and getting plenty of sleep may help ease or prevent symptoms, you can also ask your teen’s doctor about safer, drug-free alternatives like Nerivio [10].

-This app-controlled, wearable device is suitable for self-use at school.
-Your child can go about their daily routine while wearing Nerivio discreetly under a shirt or jacket.
+This app-controlled, wearable is suitable for self-use at school.
+Your teen can go about their daily routine while wearing Nerivio discreetly under a shirt or jacket.
 Always consult with your healthcare provider to determine if Nerivio is the right option for your teen.

 Parental Support For Teens with Migraine